-A White Knight is a term that comes into use when talking about acquisitions.
-Basically, it refers to an individual or an investor or a company that saves another company from a hostile takeover.
+A White Knight is a term that comes into use when talking about takeovers.
+Basically, it refers to an individual, investor, or company that saves another company from a hostile takeover.
 The White Knight saves the target company by acquiring it before a hostile company acquires it.

 Concept of White Knight

 Generally, the term white knight is associated with goodness and virtue.
 In a battle, the White Knight is the one that saves people from being killed.
 The same concept applies to the financial battlefield as well.

 In the business world, hostile takeovers are a common thing.
 Generally, businesses or individuals buy shares of the company they want to acquire from the open market or make unsolicited proposals to get hold of the company.
 A hostile takeover could be in two ways:

 - The acquiring company buys or gains a controlling stake in the target company.